-The demographic assumptions used in the valuation, with the exception of the mortality assumption, have been in place for many years and have not produced significant experience gains or losses for the plan.
+The demographic assumptions used in the valuation, with the exception of the mortality and retirement assumptions, have been in place for many years and have not produced significant experience gains or losses for the plan.
 The actuary has concluded that the continued use of these assumptions is reasonable for valuation purposes and all assumptions represent an estimate of future experience.
-More information on the mortality assumption is available in the mortality assumption section of this appendix.
+Retirement rates were modified as part of the June 30, 2021 valuation based on 4 years of actual experience ending June 30, 2021, More information on the mortality assumption is available in the mortality assumption section of this appendix.